rattanat/my-3D-Rotate-Tube/README.md

 ## Credits

-This code was inspired by a design created by Aarzoo on CodePen.
+This code was inspired by a design created by Noon on CodePen.

 ## License